 ASCII files consist of plain ASCII text.
-ASCII files written by the SR780 file conversion utilities consist of an alphanumeric header with instrument setup information followed by a number of columns of data values.
-Columns are separated by 'TAB' characters and each line is terminated with a carriage-return line-feed pair.
-For input, the conversion utilities expect values to be separated by any whitespace character with no leading header data.
+ASCII files written by the SR785 file conversion utility consist of an alphanumeric header with instrument setup information followed by a number of columns of data values.
+Columns are separated by spaces, 'TAB' characters, or commas depending on the output option selected.
+Each line is terminated with a carriage-return line-feed pair.
+For ASCII input, the conversion utility expect values to be separated by any whitespace character with no leading header data.
 Characters after the last expected data value are ignored.